-Learn how to make crown molding!
-I’ll show you step by step how to use your table saw to turn wood into simple Shaker-style molding for walls and cabinets.
+Learn how to make Shaker style crown molding!
+I’ll show you step by step how to use your table saw to turn wood into a simple molding for walls and cabinets.

-How to Make Crown Molding for Your Home
+How to Make Shaker Style Crown Molding for Your Home

 This post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.